Abhimannyut/MERN-Blog/README.md

-# MERN Blog Application
+# MERN Blog Website

-Welcome to the **MERN Blog Application** repository!
+Welcome to the **MERN Blog Website** repository!
 This is a fully functional blogging platform built with the MERN stack, offering powerful features and a seamless user experience.

 ## 📌 Features